Why Code Compliance Alliance™ Exists

 They had a serious problem.

-They couldn’t even pull permits.
+They could not even pull permits.

 Despite having a national agreement with one of the largest ventilation manufacturers in the country, the only help they received was an emailed brochure explaining the code requirements.

-They weren’t asking for brochures.
+They were not asking for brochures.

 They were asking for help.